umbraco/UmbracoDocs/Reference/Management/Media/media.md

 ###.Save()
 Saves the latest changes on the Media.
-This triggers the Before/After save events. **Notice** this method is nothing but a stub, as all properties are instantly persisted.
+This triggers the Before/After save events.
+**Notice** In v4.x this method is a stub, but from v6.0 it will be required to call to persisst any changes, so it is recommend to always include .Save() in your code.

 ###.ToXml(xmlMedia, true)
 Returns a `XmlNode` containing the Media data, based off the latest published changes.
 Is used when the published Media is send to the in-memory cache.